HTTP-RPC/Lima/README.md

 }
 ```

-This allows a layout view's margins to be conveniently established in code.
+This allows a layout view's margins to be conveniently established at creation time.
 For example:

 ```swift
 LMColumnView(margin: 8, leadingMargin: 12, trailingMargin: 12,